Hugh McGinnis

-When he died he was the last survivor of the 7th Cavalry at Wounded Knee.
 McGinnis wrote an extensive account of his experiences at Wounded Knee which was published in Real West Magazine in January 1966:

 The screams of mothers as machine gun bullets tore their bodies apart.
 The curses of the Indian warriors, fighting machine guns and cannons with old muskets, knives and tomahawks, being cut down in rows by demon-crazed white soldiers.

 All this happened seventy-four years ago at Wounded Knee Creek where soldiers of the 7th cavalry massacred in cold blood Indian men, women and children.
 I am now ninety-four, the last surviving member of Troop K, 7th Cavalry.
 The seventy-four years have never completely erased the ghastly horror of that scene and I still awake at night from nightmarish dreams of that massacre.
 The news that I am the only surviving member of the 7th Cavalry at that massacre brings back many memories to me.